-The department provides a set of workshops, typically in Hilary Term, for Second-Year Doctoral students.
+The department provides a set of workshops, typically in Hilary Term, for Part-time DPhil Students in their Third Year (equivalent to the Second Year of full-time DPhil).
 Attendance is compulsory (students doing fieldwork in this term will be required to attend in their Third Year).
 More advanced doctoral students are welcome to attend if they wish.
 Examples of workshop topics are: Managing an academic career; Surviving the job market; Publishing the thesis as a book; Publishing journal articles; Reviewing for journals; Giving a job talk and interviews; Careers in public service; Careers in the private sector.
 Topics vary from year to year.